 *40 Fluorescent Tubes or 40 Compact Fluorescent Lights (CFL's) per vehicle, per day.*

 What is the Municipal Hazardous or Special Waste (MHSW) Program?

 The Municipal Hazardous or Special Waste (MHSW) Program is an important waste diversion program managed by Stewardship Ontario.
 The MHSW program is a “stewardship” program that aims to divert Municipal Hazardous or Special Waste and other materials that require special handling away from landfills sites, incinerators, and our waterways.

 Under this program, companies that manufacture and market the MHSW products are taking stewardship responsibility and sharing the cost of recovering left-over product or waste for reuse, recycling, or proper disposal.

 For more information on the MHSW program please visit:

-What are some safe alternatives to Household Hazardous Waste?
+What are some safe alternatives to Municipal Hazardous or Special Waste?

 Choosing safe alternatives to hazardous waste has a positive effect on our environment and your family.
 Here are some suggestions for possible alternatives:

 Tub and Sink Cleaner: Baking soda, liquid soap